mwcproject/mwc-qt-wallet/DOC/cold_wallet.md

 There is some information on how to do this on this page:
 [https://askubuntu.com/questions/974/how-can-i-install-software-or-packages-without-internet-offline].

+If dedicated hardware doesn't work for you, you might concider more light option by installing Ubuntu on USB stick.
+For accasional usage it might work. [https://linuxhint.com/run-ubuntu-18-04-from-usb-stick/]

+Please note, by running Ubuntu on USB stick you might get issues:
+ - UEFI Bios might not handle well removable boot drive.
+ - USB stick will wear relatively fast.
+ - You will to install needed packages offline.
+For example qt libraries need to be installed.

 Full explanation is out of scope for this document.

 ### Online Node Host